Shared decision-making in medicine: Problems

 Some patients do not find the SDM model to be the best approach to care.
 A qualitative study found that barriers to SDM may include a patient's desire to avoid participation from lack of perceived control over the situation, a medical professional's inability to make an emotional connection with the patient, an interaction with an overconfident and overly-assertive medical professional, and general structural deficits in care that may undermine opportunities for a patient to exert control over the situation.
 Additional barriers to SDM may include a lack of insurance coverage or understanding it, lack of knowledge or challenges with organizational priorities related to conditions, and lack of clarity with care coordination and tool support.
 Furthermore, dispositional factors may play an important role in the extent to which a patient feels comfortable with a participating in medical decisions.
 Individuals who exhibit high trait anxiety, for example, prefer not to participate in medical decision-making.

 For those who do participate in decision-making, there are potential disadvantages.
 As patients take part in the decision process, physicians may communicate uncertain or unknown evidence about the risks and benefits of a decision.
 The communication of scientific uncertainty may lead to decision dissatisfaction.
 Critics of the SDM model assert that physicians who choose not to question and challenge the assumptions of patients do a medical disservice to patients, who are overall less knowledgeable and skilled than the physician.
 Physicians who encourage patient participation can help the patient make a decision that is aligned with the patients' values and preferences.
 For those who are designing a medical guideline, care should be taken not to simply refer casually to the advisability of SDM.

 A recent study stated that the main obstacle to use SDM in clinical practice indicated for practitioners was the lack of time and resources.
 It is poorly reflected in clinical practice guidelines and consensus and barriers to its implementation persist.
 It has been already demonstrated that new policies must be designed for adequate training of professionals in integrating SDM in clinical practice, preparing them to use SDM with adequate resources and time provided.

+A study of surgical consultations found that opportunities for shared decision-making were limited for life-saving surgeries.
+Patients and their families saw the surgeon's role as fixing the problem and, regardless of whether they had surgery, they tended to accept the decision made.
+Shared decision-making was more likely in the other types of consultation.
+For example, should someone have surgery or which surgery do they think is best for them?

-SDM in primary care
+In primary care

 Involving older patients

 There is currently limited evidence to form a robust conclusion that involving older patients with multiple health conditions in decision-making during primary care consultations has benefits.
 Examples of patient involvement in decision-making about their health care include patient workshops and coaching, individual patient coaching.
 Further research in this developing area is needed.